-The City of Chico makes efforts to involve the public in the Annual Plan process by publishing notice of the planning process in local publications and on the City's website, distributing notices in English and Spanish via email to community listservs, holding a public meeting at the City's Finance Committee to appoint members to the Citizen's Advisory Committee to make recommendations on the Public Service funding and conducting two formal noticed public hearings of the City Council Meetings.
-The draft Annual Action Plan is also available with a 30-day public comment period.
+The City of Chico makes efforts to involve the public in the Annual Plan process by publishing notice of the planning process in the local newspaper of general circulation and on the City's website, distributing notices in English and Spanish via email to community listservs, holding a public meeting at the Citizen's Advisory Committee to make recommendations on the Public Service funding and conducting two formal noticed public hearings of the City Council Meetings.
+The Plan was noticed on March 17th for the Public Hearing which was held on April 4.
+The Plan was available for public comment for 30 days from April 1 - May 2nd.
+The second Public Hearing was held on May 2, 2323 where Council approved the Annual Action Plan for submittal to HUD.